Codeup-NLP-Project/NLP-Project/README.md

 <a name='delivery'></a>
 ## Project Delivery
 ✓ _Plan_ ➜ ✓ _Acquire_ ➜ ✓ _Prepare_ ➜ ✓ _Explore_ ➜ ✓ _Model_ ➜ 🟢 **Deliver**
-> -
-> -

-<a name='presentation'></a>
-### Presentation
-> -

 ### Conclusion and Next Steps
-> - Javascript repository README files have consistent, identifying characteristics such as average word length, message length, and word count.
+> - Javascript repository `README` files have consistent, identifying characteristics such as average word length, message length, and word count.
 > - With more time, we would like to build a multi-class classification model and do more feature engineering.

 ### Replication
-> - Download the acquire_c.py, prepare_c.py, explore_c.py, and model_m.py modules to your working directory.
+> - Download the `acquire.py`, `prepare.py`, `explore.py`, and `model.py` modules to your working directory.
-> - Download the 'javascript_clean_readme_100_z0_5.csv' dataset from Kaggle.
+> - Download the all files from dataset which can be found at <a href='https://www.kaggle.com/shankanater/data-to-recreate-nlp-project/download'>Kaggle</a>
-> - Run the final_report jupyter notebook.
+> - Run the `final_report.ipynb` Juypter Notebook.

 <div style="text-align: right"><a href='#toc'>Table of Contents</a></div>